-A client of mine directed me to a link of a Tedx talk by Martin Jacques on China.
+A Spanish client directed me to a link of a Martin Jacques Ted Talk on China.
 I watched it and liked it so much I wanted to share it with our readers.
 You can watch and listen to the speech here and below is a transcription of Mr. Jacques’ speech.

 The world is changing with really remarkable speed.
 If you look at the chart at the top here, you’ll see that in 2025, these Goldman-Sachs projections suggest that the Chinese economy will be almost the same size as the American economy.
 And if you look at the chart for 2050, it’s projected that the Chinese economy will be twice the size of the American economy, and the Indian economy will be almost the same size as the American economy.
 We should bear in mind here that these projections were drawn up before the western financial crisis.
 A couple of weeks ago I was looking at the latest projection by BNP Paribas for when China will have a larger economy than the United States.
 Goldman-Sachs predicts 2027; the post-crisis projection is 2020.
 That’s just a decade away.

 China is going to change the world in two fundamental respects.
 First of all, it’s a huge, developing country with a population of 1.3 billion people, which has been growing for over thirty years at around ten percent a year.
 And within a decade, it will have the largest economy in the world.
 Never before in the modern era has the largest economy in the world been that of a developing country, rather than a developed country.
 Secondly, for the first time in the modern era, the dominant country in the world, which is what I think China will become, will be not from the west and from very, very different civilizational roots.